 Start very early in the morning and go to Park Guell and then Museo Picasso so you can have time to go to the beach later!

 Offering the most incredible panoramic vistas of Barcelona and the beach, Park Guell is one of the most well-known attractions in the world.
-Quirky designs, colorful mosaics, great architecture and dozens of columns with little poems on them – you will love what was supposed to be a market place.
-You can even visit where Gaudi lived for a while and get a more closer look to how he really lived.
-Don’t leave without taking the iconic bench picture, and make sure to explore the museum inside.
+Quirky designs, colorful mosaics, great architecture, and dozens of columns with little poems on them.

-An incredible look into the life of Picasso, how Barcelona has been a major inspiration to him and his art and you’ll even get to enjoy the scenic gothic building the museum is situated into.
+An incredible look into the life of Picasso, and how Barcelona has been a major inspiration to him and his art you’ll even get to enjoy the scenic Gothic building in the museum is situated into.
 Hundreds of works of art by Picasso will give you that artistic fix you need!

 Head to the beach – La Barceloneta

 It should be afternoon by then – the perfect time to take a stroll by the beach.
 Hundreds of people in swimsuits, swishing around in rollerblades and skateboards, and dozens of beach bars filled with life, clubs, bars, volleyball, and all sorts of activities are only a glimpse of what you get by being on the beach.
 Enjoy a cold mojito on the beach, let the sun warm up your soul, and have lunch at one of the many cafes there.